I live near to the most amazing retro gaming museum called RMC The Cave, which just happens to be in my hometown in Gloucestershire.

 The bus stop you need is outside Lloyds bank in Stroud, which is ~3 minute walk from the train station.
 There’s also a taxi rank next to the bus stop if you get stuck.

-The buses are every 30 minutes, there may be timetable differences on Sundays.
+The buses are every 30 minutes, currently the buses to the cave do not operate on Sundays.

 You might want to download the Stagecoach app for the live map and bus times.
 Also, since Covid there have been some regular bus cancelations, so you might want to keep an eye on the Stagecoach West Twitter account too.
 (As cancellations are not listed in the app).